 An electronic signature, or e-signature, is a legally binding electronic way of signing a document.
-In order for an electronic signature to be valid, it must contain all of the same information that would be included in a handwritten signature.
-In addition, electronic signatures must be attached to a document in a way that they cannot be altered without detection.
-When you sign a document electronically, you are attaching a digital version of your handwritten signature to the document.
-This digital signature contains encrypted information that verifies your identity and ensures that the document has not been tampered with.
-Electronic signatures can be applied to any type of document, including contracts, forms, and applications.
+For an electronic signature to be valid, it must contain all of the same information that would be included in a handwritten signature.
+In addition, electronic signatures must be attached to a document so they cannot be altered without detection.
+When you sign a document electronically, you attach a digital version of your handwritten signature.
+This digital signature contains encrypted information that verifies your identity and ensures the document has not been tampered with.
+Electronic signatures, including contracts, forms, and applications, can be applied to any document.

 There are a few different ways to create an electronic signature.
-One common method is to create a digital image of your signature and then insert it into the document you’re signing.
-You can also create a electronic signature by typing your name into a document or by using a biometric signed, such as your fingerprint.
-Electronic signatures are more secure since they’re much harder to forge than handwritten ones.
+One standard method is to create a digital image of your signature and insert it into the document you’re signing.
+You can also start an electronic signature by typing your name into a document or using a biometric signature, such as your fingerprint.
+Electronic signatures are more secure since they’re much more challenging to forge than handwritten ones.

 Yes, electronic signatures are legal.
-In fact, electronic signatures are just as legally binding as traditional signatures.
-The electronic signature laws are set forth in the Electronic Signatures in Global and National Commerce Act, or E-Sign Act, which was enacted in 2000.
+Electronic signatures are just as legally binding as traditional signatures.
+The electronic signature laws are outlined in the Electronic Signatures in Global and National Commerce Act, or E-Sign Act, enacted in 2000.
 The E-Sign Act states that electronic signatures have the same legal weight as handwritten signatures.

 Yes, electronic signatures are just as safe as handwritten signatures.
-In fact, they may even be more secure since they can’t be forged or tampered with like paper documents can.
-As long as you use a reputable e-signature service, your electronic signature will be just as legally binding as a handwritten signature.
+They may be more secure since they can’t be forged or tampered with like paper documents can.
+If you use a reputable e-signature service, your electronic signature will be as legally binding as a handwritten signature.

 There are many benefits to using electronic signatures.
 They’re more efficient than paper-based signatures.
-Instead of having to print out documents and schedule in-person meetings, parties can simply sign documents electronically.
-This saves time and hassle, and makes it easy to get documents signed from anywhere in the world.
+Parties can sign documents electronically instead of having to print out documents and schedule in-person meetings.
+This saves time and hassle and makes getting documents signed from anywhere in the world easy.